JuneStepp/OneLauncher/README.md

 # Development Install

 The following items are required to run OneLauncher from source.
-It is recomended to use a virtual enviroment for development and building like venv, conda, or virtualenv.
+It is recommended to use a virtual environment for development and building like venv, conda, or virtualenv.

-- Python (3.2+)
+- Python (3.7.3+)
 - PySide2 (Can be installed with pip)
 - qdarkstyle (Can be installed with pip)
 - pkg_resources (Comes with setuptools.
 You probably have it, but it can be installed with pip)